 At this point, the job should be in the Q state and will not run because a scheduler is not running yet.
 TORQUE can use its native scheduler by running pbs_sched or an advanced scheduler (such as Moab Workload Manager).
-See Integrating schedulers for details on setting up an advanced scheduler.
+See Integrating Schedulers for TORQUE on page 113 for details on setting up an advanced scheduler.

-• TORQUE installation overview on page 1
+• TORQUE Installation Overview on page 1

-TORQUE on NUMA systems
+TORQUE on NUMA Systems